-Most provincial and federal courts have changed how they are operating during the COVID-19 pandemic.
+Canadian legal proceedings are changing.
+Most provincial and federal courts have transformed how they are operating during the COVID-19 pandemic.
 Hearings and proceedings that aren’t adjourned are being conducted by videoconference, and electronic filing has replaced paper.
 These new guidelines are expected to stay in place at least until the pandemic is over.

 Some experts are predicting that virtual proceedings will be the “new normal” even after the end of the pandemic, as courts have been forced to move off of paper-based systems.
 The Chief Justice of the Ontario Superior Court, Geoffrey Morawetz, has indicated that some of the changes to how the Ontario Superior Court does business will be here to stay.

 All of this points to a new normal of how legal departments should be operating, mostly guided by how the operations at provincial and federal courts are changing.
 The obvious first step is to have the right technology for video conferencing in place, which presumably you do since your staff have started working from home.

 The British Columbia Law Society has an excellent list of best practices that take cybersecurity and regulation protecting personal information into consideration for video conferencing.
 Once employees return to the office, you’ll want to plan for smaller meeting spaces that will allow staff to participate in virtual hearings distraction-free and with the right technology.
 The second step is to have secure cloud solutions in place that will help your legal department properly organize and navigate paperless electronic filings.

 Supreme Court of Canada Offers Videoconference Hearings for First Time